-Shown below is a list of past and future UUFF audio podcasts.
-For more information on the recorded services contact Earl McShane.
+Shown below is a list of UUFF audio podcasts.
+Click on the link to hear the recording.

 RECORDED SERVICES FOR 2013